saeedaboyonis/DE_HW/README.md

 Detailed Steps
 ### Step 1: Fetch JSON File from GCP Bucket
-Use the `GoogleCloudStorageToLocalOperator` to download the JSON file from a specified GCP bucket to the local filesystem.
+Use the `GCSToLocalFilesystemOperator` to download the JSON file from a specified GCP bucket to the local filesystem.

 ### Step 2: Validate JSON Schema
 Use the `PythonOperator` to validate the JSON file against a predefined schema.
 If the schema validation fails, the DAG should stop and log the error.